Keto Spicy Cheese Chips

 And, these low carb cheddar cheese crisps hit the spot when I want something salty and crunchy without blowing my carb count for the day.

-If you are not a fan of cheddar cheese you can always substitute it for Parmesan cheese, Pepper jack, Asiago, or whatever it is that floats your boat.
+If you are not a fan of cheddar cheese you can always substitute it for Parmesan cheese, Pepper jack, Asiago, or whatever floats your boat.

 Parmesan has less oil in it so you might need to adjust the cooking time.
 Keep a close eye on them so they don’t burn.